Internal and/or External Websites

 Loyola Logo Permissions

-If you need a copy of the Loyola Logo, you will have to contact creative services and explain the reason for its use.
+If you need a copy of the Loyola Logo, you must contact creative services and explain the reason for its use.
 Creative services will then determine the best format and send you the logo.

 - The Loyola logo can not be manipulated in any way.